A high-resolution view of the filament of gas between Abell 399 and Abell 401 from the Atacama Cosmology Telescope and MUSTANG-2: Acknowledgements

 \section{Acknowledgements}

 We thank Hiroki Akamatsu for his gracious and patient assistance in tracking down and correcting an algebraic error in \citet{akamatsu/etal:2017} (see Appendix~\ref{appendix:suzaku_correction}).
 We also thank Victor Bonjean and Nabila Aghanim for their help in understanding details from their work in \citet{bonjean/etal:2018}.
+We are grateful to the journal's scientific editor, Joop Schaye, and an anonymous referee for helpful suggestions.

 This work was supported by the U.S. National Science Foundation through awards AST-0408698, AST-0965625, and AST-1440226 for the ACT project, as well as awards PHY-0355328, PHY-0855887 and PHY-1214379.
 Funding was also provided by Princeton University, the University of Pennsylvania, and a Canada Foundation for Innovation (CFI) award to UBC.
 ACT operates in the Parque Astron\'{o}mico Atacama in northern Chile under the auspices of the La Agencia Nacional de Investigaci\'{o}n y Desarrollo (ANID; formerly Comisi\'{o}n Nacional de Investigaci\'{o}n Cient\'{i}fica y Tecnol\'{o}gica de Chile, or CONICYT).
 The development of multichroic detectors and lenses was supported by NASA grants NNX13AE56G and NNX14AB58G.
 Detector research at NIST was supported by the NIST Innovations in Measurement Science program.
 Computations were performed on Cori at NERSC as part of the CMB Community allocation, on the Niagara supercomputer at the SciNet HPC Consortium, and on Feynman and Tiger at Princeton Research Computing, and on the hippo cluster at the University of KwaZulu-Natal.
 SciNet is funded by the CFI under the auspices of Compute Canada, the Government of Ontario, the Ontario Research Fund--Research Excellence, and the University of Toronto.
 Colleagues at AstroNorte and RadioSky provide logistical support and keep operations in Chile running smoothly.
 We also thank the Mishrahi Fund and the Wilkinson Fund for their generous support of the project.